inetis-ch/oc-Localize-plugin/README.md

 Parameter | Definition | Exemple
 ------------- | ------------- | -------------
 First | name of the plugin | Rainlab.Page
-Second | language abreviation | en
+Second | language abbreviation | en

 If the destination language doesn't exist.
-This pluging will create it.
+This plugin will create it.

 ## Dependency